 Facial cupping shouldn’t leave bruises.
 However, bruising can occur if the cup is left in the same place for too long.
 Reese says that discoloration can occur in as little as five seconds, so make sure you keep the cup moving.

-Face cupping is a great non-invasive treatment that helps minimize the effects of ageing, the sun, and environmental damage on our skin.
-This facial treatment is an absolutely safe one, as it does not involve the use of any harmful chemicals, or surgery.
+Face cupping is a great non-invasive treatment that helps minimize the effects of aging, the sun, and environmental damage on our skin.
+This facial treatment is an absolutely safe one, as it does not involve the use of any harmful chemicals or surgery.
 Furthermore, this treatment is completely painless and does not come with a long recuperation time.
-Face cupping is way more economical as compared to getting Botox, using really expensive creams and lotions that claim to remove all the signs of ageing, and plastic surgery.
-This facial treatment is growing in popularity, and is being used by many people everywhere, right from Europe to Asia.
+Face cupping is way more economical as compared to getting Botox, using really expensive creams and lotions that claim to remove all the signs of aging, and plastic surgery.
+This facial treatment is growing in popularity and is being used by many people everywhere, right from Europe to Asia.
 This is because, it has been found to be extremely effective when it comes to reducing wrinkles, and giving the skin an absolutely smooth texture. – Facial Cupping – Facial Cupping Therapy

 This facial treatment is carried out with the help of customized cups that are specially designed for face, neck, and upper chest treatments.
 The suction that is applied here, works towards lifting the facial tissues extremely gently, and also massages them.
 By massaging the facial tissues, blood circulation improves, and the lymph nodes begin to drain.
 As a result of this, the facial tissues are able to obtain a fresh oxygen supply, and more nutrients.
 Moreover, all the waste from facial cells, as well as other harmful toxins present in our facial skin is completely eliminated.
 The movement of the suction cups also allows the facial muscles to relax.